phnx-im/docs/src/spec/authentication_service/connection_establishment.md

 # Discovery and connection establishment

-Discovery allows users to find other users based on their [username](../glossary.md#username) and establish a connection with them.
+Discovery allows users to find other users based on their [username](../glossary.md#username) or their [user id](../glossary.md#user-id-uid) and establish a connection with them.
 The connection establishment process establishes a *connection group* that consists of the clients of both connected users, but otherwise functions like a regular group with the exception of the group creation process.

 Once two users have a *connection*, they can add one-another to groups.